Kdecherf/blog.kdecherf.com/content/blog/2018-12-28-restic-and-backblaze-b2-short-cost-analysis-of-prune-operations/post.markdown

 This prune was cheaper than the first by costing roughly **$0.04** but it allowed me to save **$0.07** per month.

+## Another system

+I've finally done a prune on my largest repository, which handles around 1TB of data for 85k+ files.
+Before the prune the storage use was approximately 1.15TB.
+This repository handles a lot of files with infrequent to non-existent updates and backups are mostly for newly added files; But a few months ago I removed several dozens of GB of data and I never pruned it until today.

+The forget operation marked 18 snapshots for deletion and the prune operation:

+- Took 39 hours[^2]
+- Freed 100+GB
+- Downloaded 120+GB of data (_billed for $1.20_)
+- Made 540k+ class B transactions (_billed for $0.19_)

+This prune costed roughly **$1.39** and allowed me to save **$0.50** per month.

 These numbers may hardly apply to your repositories and/or use cases but it should give you a general idea of what costs to expect when pruning a restic repository.